 Italian Greyhound adoption : is a rescue dog a "clever" way to get a purebred dog for free?

-I've noticed that in Facebook groups, anyone looking for a Italian Greyhound in "adoption", he is immediately referred to me, even if he has no experience with the breed.
-For this reason, I prefer to clarify our concept of "adoption" or "Rescue":
+I've noticed that in Facebook groups, anyone looking for a Italian Greyhound in "adoption", They are immediately directed to me, even if they have no experience with the breed.
+For this reason, I prefer to clarify our concept of "adoption" or "rescue":

 Adopting means giving home to a needy, sick or very old animal